 -Engraving depicting a female kneeling slave, by Patrick Reason, "A Colored Young Man of the City of New York, 1835" (caption at base of engraving).
 Massachusetts Historical Society.
 Permission pending.

--Woodcut depicting a kneeling male slave captioned "Am I Not a Man and a Brother?" from the 1837 broadside publication of John Greenleaf Whittier's anti-slavery poem, "Our Countrymen in Chains,"; image originally adopted as the seal of the Society for the Abolition of Slavery in England in the 1780s.
-More information at http://hdl.loc.gov/loc.pnp/cph.3j00250.
-Courtesy of the Library of Congress, Rare Book and Special Collections Division (LC-USZC4-5321).
+-Woodcut depicting a kneeling male slave captioned "Am I Not a Man and a Brother,?" from the 1837 broadside publication of John Greenleaf Whittier's antislavery poem, "Our Countrymen in Chains"; image originally adopted as the seal of the Society for the Abolition of Slavery in England in the 1780s; more information at https://hdl.loc.gov/loc.pnp/cph.3j00250.
+Courtesy of the Library of Congress, Rare Book and Special Collections Division, #LC-USZC4-5321.

 EMANCIPATION